The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994. The founding principles of the EBR are stated in its Preamble:

 The Ministry will seek to achieve a planning process that is open to comment by the public, stakeholders and transportation partners.

-The Ministry recognizes the value which Aboriginal peoples place on the environment.
-When making decisions that might significantly affect the environment, the Ministry will provide opportunities for involvement of Aboriginal people whose interests may be affected by such decisions so that Aboriginal interests can be appropriately considered.
-This commitment is not intended to alter or detract from any constitutional obligation the province may have to consult Aboriginal people.
+The Ministry recognizes the value which Indigenous peoples place on the environment.
+When making decisions that might significantly affect the environment, the Ministry will provide opportunities for involvement of Indigenous peoples whose interests may be affected by such decisions so that Indigenous interests can be appropriately considered.
+This commitment is not intended to alter or detract from any constitutional obligation the province may have to consult Indigenous peoples.

-The Ministry believes in the wise use and conservation of natural resources.
-The ministry will support Government of Ontario initiatives to conserve energy and water, and to wisely use our air and land resources in order to generate environmental, health and economic benefits for present and future generations.
+The Ministry believes in the environmentally responsible conservation and consumption of natural resources.
+The Ministry will support the Government of Ontario’s initiatives to conserve energy and water, and to wisely use our air and land resources in order to generate environmental, health, and economic benefits for present and future generations.